-NEW YORK, Nov.
-24, 2020 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a class action lawsuit has been filed against Berry Corporation (“Berry” or the “Company”) (NASDAQ: BRY) in the United States District Court for the Northern District of Texas on behalf of those who purchased or acquired the securities of Berry (a) pursuant and/or traceable to the Company’s initial public offering conducted on or about July 26, 2018 (the “IPO” or “Offering”); or (b) between July 26, 2018 and November 3, 2020, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+04, 2020 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a class action lawsuit has been filed against Interface, Inc. (“Interface” or the “Company”) (NASDAQ: TILE) in the United States District Court for the Eastern District of New York on behalf of those who purchased or acquired the securities of Interface between March 2, 2018 and September 28, 2020, inclusive (the “Class Period”).
 The lawsuit seeks to recover damages for Interface investors under the federal securities laws.

-Investors who purchased or otherwise acquired shares of Berry pursuant to the Offering and/or during the Class Period should contact the Firm prior to the January 21, 2021 lead plaintiff motion deadline.
+Investors who purchased or otherwise acquired shares of Interface during the Class Period should contact the Firm prior to the January 11, 2021 lead plaintiff motion deadline.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
-If you wish to discuss your rights or interests regarding this class action, please contact Thomas J. McKenna, Esq. or Gregory M. Egleston, Esq. of Gainey McKenna & Egleston at (212) 983-1300, or via e-mail at email@example.com or firstname.lastname@example.org.
+If you wish to discuss your rights or interests regarding this class action, please contact Thomas J. McKenna, Esq. or Gregory M. Egleston, Esq. of Gainey McKenna & Egleston at (212) 983-1300, or via e-mail at firstname.lastname@example.org or email@example.com.

 Please visit our website at http://www.gme-law.com for more information about the firm.